-Australia’s new education program commenced in late 2018, with an investment value of up to $25 million.
-In partnership with Fiji Ministry of Education, Heritage and the Arts (MEHA), the program will contribute to Fiji’s strategic priorities through targeted support including demand driven technical assistance, grants to support analytics, and partnerships.
-The program framework will be a systems-based approach that comprises systems strengthening, capacity development and partnerships for teaching and learning.
+In partnership with Fiji Ministry of Education, Heritage and the Arts, the program is contributing to Fiji’s strategic priorities through targeted support including demand driven technical assistance, grants to support analytics, and partnerships.
+The program framework comprises systems strengthening, capacity development and partnerships for teaching and learning.

 Australia's support for Civil Society Organisations